apisec-inc/documentation/docs/ProjectDashboard.md

 - References
 - Attack Scenarios

 Alongside, there are some configuration options at the bottom of page.
-These are explained in Chapter 5.
+These are explained in chapter 9.

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/168322342-2bb8c105-87be-430a-931d-6a12d99385ed.png" />